isomerpages/enterprisesg-switch/_programmes/SLINGSHOT 2023/Domain Finals & Grand Finals.md

 **The 2023 Challenge Domains are:**

-*   Transformative digital technologies
+*   Transformative Digital Technologies

-*   Environment, energy and green technology
+*   Environment, Energy and Green Technologies

-*   Consumer media, goods and services
+*   Consumer Media, Goods and Services

-*   Health and biomedical
+*   Health and Biomedical

-*   Manufacturing, trade and connectivity
+*   Manufacturing, Trade and Connectivity

 #### [➞ Get your tickets here!](/register)